hribcek/displaymode/README.md

 800 x 600 @75.0Hz *
 ```

-where each row is the width x height in pixels.  `*` indicates the current mode, and `!` indicates modes that are not usable for the desktop.
+where each row is the width x height in pixels.  `*` indicates the current mode, `N` indicates it's a "native" mode, and `!` indicates modes that are not usable for the desktop.

 ## Other options